Big Three Trading Strategy — What Is It? (Backtest)

 On the other hand, the ADX is a quality indicator for trend-following strategies.
-The indicator can be used to identify when the market is trending in one direction, even though it does not indicate the direction of the trend, and it can also show the strength of the trend.
+The indicator can be used to identify when the market is trending in one direction, even though it does not indicate the direction of the trend, and it can also show the trend’s strength.

 Backtesting results show that these three indicators perform well for short-term trading, which is why we call them the Big Three.
 They are popular indicators that are available on most trading platforms.
 You can use them to create and optimize trading strategies that you can easily convert to trading algos.

 What is the RSI indicator?

 The relative strength index (RSI) is a momentum indicator used in technical analysis.
-It shows the speed and magnitude of a security’s movement by measuring both gains and losses over a given period.
-RSI was developed by Welles Wilder who first introduced it in June 1978 in a magazine called Commodities (now Futures).
+It shows the speed and magnitude of a security’s movement by measuring gains and losses over a given period.
+RSI was developed by Welles Wilder, who first introduced it in June 1978 in a magazine called Commodities (now Futures).

 The value of RSI oscillates between 0 and 100, so it can be a maximum of 100 and a minimum of 0.
 But it rarely gets to those extremes.
 Generally, values above 70 suggest an overbought market condition, while values below 30 suggest an oversold market condition.

 RSI also gives the divergence signal.
 A bullish divergence occurs when the price sets a new low while the RSI doesn’t, or vice versa.
 It is considered a buy signal.
 A bearish divergence occurs when the price sets a new high while the RSI doesn’t, or vice versa.
 It is considered a sell signal.

 Backtesting results indicate that shorter timeframes work best for the RSI when trading stocks.
-In fact, the best results were gotten with RSI periods of two and three days.
+In fact, the best results were obtained with RSI periods of two and three days.
 But don’t take our word for it.
 You have to formulate your own strategy and backtest to know the period that works best for the security you want to trade.